course-dprep/analysing-directors-IMDB/README.md

-> **Important:** This is a template repository to help you set up your team project.
->
-> You are free to modify it based on your needs.
-For example, if your data is downloaded using *multiple* scripts instead of a single one (as shown in `\data\`), structure the code accordingly.
-The same applies to all other starter files—adapt or remove them as needed.
->
-> Feel free to delete this text.

 # Impact of director career length on movie ratings
 *This project aims to analyze the relationship between a director's career length and the quality of their movies as measured by ratings extracted from IMBd*